 Ideally, the first dental consultation should be on the first birthday.
-Your Dentist will check for the decay and other problems, teach you how to clean your child’s teeth and identify your child’s fluoride needs.
+Your Dentist will check for the decay and other problems, teach you how to clean your kids teeth and identify your child’s fluoride needs.
 Starting dental visits early will help your child to build a lifetime of good dental habits.

-Is teething painful?
+3. Is teething painful?

 Yes, when babies first teeth are erupting they often have sore and tender gums.
 The pain usually can be soothed by gently rubbing the baby’s gums with a clean finger, a small, cool spoon or a wet gauze.
 Teething does not cause a fever or diarrhea.
 However, this problem needs to be noticed as a separate medical concern.

-Can babies get cavities?
+4. Can babies get cavities?

-Yes. though milk tooth will eventually fall out, still they have the chances to get cavities and may need to be treated.
+Yes.
+Though milk teeth will eventually fall out, still they have the chances to get cavities and may need to be treated.
 As soon as teeth appear in the mouth, the cavity can occur.
 One serious form of the cavity among young children is Baby Bottle Tooth Decay.
 It’s not good for babies to fall asleep with bottles in their mouths.
 The sugar in milk formulas can cause tooth decay, leading to cavities, dental discomfort, and even tooth loss.
 Plain water is usually the best.

-When should thumb suck stop?
+5. When should thumb suck stop?

 Sucking is a natural behavior for babies.
 Many infant babies start sucking their thumbs or using pacifiers within three months of birth.
 Neither habit generally poses a dental problem if it is discontinued before the child‘s first permanent teeth erupt.

 The Dentist can prevent cavities soon after the teeth erupt.
 The clinical treatment such as fluoride treatment and sealant will help to protect the teeth.
 Sealants are a safe painless and low-cost way to help protect your child’s teeth from decay.
 The sealant is bonded to the chewing surfaces of the molars premolars, and thus prevents these teeth from decay.
 Fluoride application is a single sitting procedure done one every six months to make the tooth structure stronger and prevents cavities.

-What are space maintainers?
+7. What are space maintainers?

 Dental Health Tips

-1. Holding the toothbrush at a 45 angle, brush in short up and down motions on the outer surface of the teeth.
+- Holding the toothbrush at a 45 angle, brush in short up and down motions on the outer surface of the teeth.
 Do not scrub sideward.

-2. To brush the inside of the front teeth, use gentle up and down strokes with the head of the brush.
+- To brush the inside of the front teeth, use gentle up and down strokes with the head of the brush.

-3. Use back and forth motions for chewing surfaces.
+- Use back and forth motions for chewing surfaces.